Vietnam.vn - Nền tảng quảng bá Việt Nam

 The silver carp is cherished by the people of Phuong Do as a precious family asset.

-Since ancient times, catfish have become an indispensable part of the lives of the Tay and Dao people in Phuong Do commune (Ha Giang).
+Since ancient times, bream have become an indispensable part of the lives of the Tay and Dao people in Phuong Do commune (Ha Giang).
 These fish ponds have been passed down from generation to generation.

-The silver carp is now not only a traditional local fish, but also a geographical indication, bringing tourists back to the Tay and Dao villages at the foot of Tay Con Linh mountain.
+The silver carp is now not only a traditional local fish, but also a geographical indication, bringing tourists to the Tay and Dao villages at the foot of Tay Con Linh mountain.

 The ponds of silver carp at the foot of Tay Con Linh

 Located halfway up the Tay Con Linh mountain range, Mr. Ban Van Hao's fish pond (Khuoi My village, Phuong Do commune) has existed since before he was born.
-Mr. Hao said that since he was a child, he followed his father to catch fish fry in the Lo River.
+Mr. Hao said that since he was a child, he followed his father to catch fish fry in the Lo river.

 Mr. Hao's family's traditional fish pond